memoloop/MemoEngine/README.md

 ## 2D Game Engine

-MemoEngine is a game engine written in C++ using OpenGL.
+MemoEngine is a game engine written in C++ using OpenGL for graphics and OpenAL for audio.

 ---